ryanpdev69/Moojo---Mood-Tracker/README.md

 ### 📊 Understand Your Emotional Patterns
 Simple and interactive charts help you see how your mood changes over time, such as weekly and monthly trends.

-### 🔒 Keep Your Journal Private
-Protect your entries with PIN lock or biometric security like fingerprint or Face ID.

 ### 📤 Export Your Data Anytime
 Download your journal entries whenever you need a backup or personal copy.